Benign Skin Lesion Removal

 A primary lesion has been present since birth or have been acquired over time, a secondary lesion is when primary lesions have been irritated or manipulated.

-There are a number of ways skin lesions can be removed depending on the type of lesion and the location on the body.
+There are several ways skin lesions can be removed depending on the type of lesion and the location on the body.
 Typically, the removals are relatively quick procedures performed under local anaesthetic and there is no need for a stay in hospital.

 Excision (Complete Removal)